Shrimp Linguine Garlic Wine

 Pop any extras in the fridge in a sealed container and they'll be fine for about three days.
 When you're hungry again, heat it up slowly on the stove and add a tiny bit of cream to refresh the sauce.
 Trust me on this one - avoid the microwave or your shrimp will get chewy.

 A creamy shrimp fettuccine dish garnished with parsley, displayed in a white pot.
-Pin it
+Save it

 A creamy shrimp fettuccine dish garnished with parsley, displayed in a white pot. | kylierecipes.com